egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 The results obtained when addressing the problem of predicting stock prices in the future just by using the data already known (and used in training) where not very encouraging.
 The methods/models used in this project ARIMA, Prophet and LSTM can at least give a tendency, which looks to be relevant in short term (up to around 10 weeks ahead), however the results does not seem to be precise enough to predict with certainty a stock closing price for a particular day.

-However, not everything is lost, with a variant on the mechanism for doing predictions, they can look way better, this is by using LTSM and periodically updating the dataset (ideally every day) and then doing the prediction for the next day, in this way the predictions for the next day would be more precise.
-Another advantage of LSTM is that retraining the model is not necessary, it was observed during the evaluation that after training the model this still gives good results for around 24 weeks ahead, it looks like even when the stock prices fluctuates LTSM can quickly adapt/correct the tendencies.
+However, not everything is lost, with a variant on the mechanism for doing predictions, they can look way better, this is by using LSTM and periodically updating the dataset (ideally every day) and then doing the prediction for the next day, in this way the predictions for the next day would be more precise.
+Another advantage of LSTM is that retraining the model is not necessary, it was observed during the evaluation that after training the model this still gives good results for around 24 weeks ahead, it looks like even when the stock prices fluctuates LSTM can quickly adapt/correct the tendencies.

-LTSM is not an easy algorithm to understand and then put in practice, there were some complications during its implementation, like implementing the preprocessing mechanism to create the sub-series used as predictors and the mechanism to take advance on the existing updated data to support the prediction process.
+LSTM is not an easy algorithm to understand and then put in practice, there were some complications during its implementation, like implementing the preprocessing mechanism to create the sub-series used as predictors and the mechanism to take advance on the existing updated data to support the prediction process.

 Originally in the proposal the idea of the final solution was creating a Python file to be used by the command line to perform the predictions, however the objective changed along the development of the project and instead shifted to provide a set of constructions (classes) able to be used in a Jupyter environment or similar, this is because it was realized that this kind of environments provide a more friendly framework to experiment and analyze the data, targeting it to be used for data scientists and/or (financial) data analysts.